Programs & Services

 Homeless Solutions Transitional Housing Program offers support and training to families who are making the move to independence.
 In order to eradicate the underlying issues associated with recurring homelessness, structured supervision is provided to foster self-sufficiency.
 The participants are housed in ten self-contained apartments.
-We will celebrate the 20th anniversary of this Program in the Fall of 2016!
+We celebrated the 20th anniversary of this program in the Fall of 2016!

 The Mt.
 Kemble Home

 The Mt.
 Kemble Home in Morristown was founded in 1883 to provide affordable housing for senior women of limited means The Home is listed on national and state historic registers, in part due to its unique, purpose-built social mission.
 Unfortunately, due to mounting financial pressures and other organizational challenges, it was in danger of having to close.

 The HSI Board and staff knew that if this happened, the 19 residents there would struggle to find safe, decent housing so we worked with the Board of The Mt.
 Kemble Home and decided that the best outcome would be for HSI to take over The Mount Kemble Home.

 Effective May 1, 2013, The Mt.
 Kemble Home moved under the HSI umbrella, and we are happy to be able to include The Home as one of our programs providing shelter, housing, and supportive services to low-income people.
 We hosted a ribbon cutting in January on our recently completed extensive, multi-phased renovation.
 For additional details on the renovation, please read our press coverage and view this feature on Fios Channel 1.

 Learn about the history of The Home and the background of the renovations from HSI CEO Dan McGuire on WNEQ 90.3 FM’s “On the Docket”.